Quickstart: Create a SQL Server 2017 Windows virtual machine in the Azure portal

 - Choose a location for your Region.

 - For the purpose of this quickstart, leave Availability options set to No infrastructure redundancy required.
-To find out more information about availability options, see Azure regions and availability.
+To find out more information about availability options, see Availability.

 - In the Image list, select Free SQL Server License: SQL Server 2017 Developer on Windows Server 2016.